nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Adding a person: `add`

 **What it does:**<br>
-Adds a person to PayMeLah. <br>
+This command adds a person to PayMeLah.

+**When to use:**<br>
-This command will let you add the people who owe you money (and some of their information, like their phone number or Telegram handle) to PayMeLah.
+When you want to start tracking debts owed by a particular person, you can use this command to first add that person (and some of their particulars, like their phone number or Telegram handle) to PayMeLah.
+After adding the person to PayMeLah, you can [add debts to start tracking](#adding-a-debt-adddebt).

 **Format:**<br>
 `add n/<name> [p/<phone number>] [tele/<telegram>] [a/<address>] [t/<tag>]…`